Is a Whole-House Water Filter Right for You? (This Guide Will Help You Decide)

 The Best Whole-House Water Filter for a Cleaner, Healthier Water Supply

 If you decide installing a whole-house system is the way to go, we recommend the Springwell CF1 Whole House Water Filter System.
-Designed for optimal performance, reliability, and durability, the CF1 uses a unique combination of first-grade catalytic coconut shell carbon, certified KDF filter media, ActivFlo filtration technology, and other innovative features and functions to eliminate up to 99.6% of specific harmful contaminants in water.
+Designed for optimal performance, reliability, and durability, the CF1 uses a unique combination of first-grade catalytic coconut shell carbon, certified KDF filter media, ActivFlo filtration technology, and other innovative features and functions to eliminate specific harmful contaminants in water.
 These pollutants include chlorine, chloramine, chlorine byproducts, VOCs, pesticides, herbicides, lead, copper, sulfur, arsenic, fluoride, nitrates, and many more.

 Moreover, the CF1 is equipped with a 5-micron sediment prefilter that blocks out sand, dirt, silt, rusts, clay, and other tiny suspended particulate matter in the source water.
 Doing so makes you less likely to ingest sediments in your drinking water.
 Sediment filtration also prevents clogging in the remaining filters, thus significantly improving your entire home’s water quality.